-- Freehold land amounting to ₹ 6.51 crore (Previous year ₹ 6.51 crore) covering an area of 1485.19 hectare (Previous year 1485.19 hectare) has been recorded in revenue records in favour of the Government of India through the Government of Jammu & Kashmir, in possession of Salal Power Station (a Power Station of NHPC Limited).
-Title deeds in respect of freehold land of the Power Station amounting to ₹ 0.01 crore (Previous year ₹ 0.01 crore) covering an area of 4.76 hectare (Previous year 4.76 hectare) is however, yet to be executed/ passed.
-2.1.1 a) - 153.55 hectare) and lease deeds in respect of leasehold land amounting to ₹ 306.08 crore (Previous year ₹ 310.04 crore) covering an area of 870.87 Title deeds/title in respect of freehold land amounting to ₹ 0.52 crore (Previous year ₹ 9.95 crore) covering an area of 125.03 hectare (Previous year nectare (Previous year 627.25 hectare) are yet to be executed/passed. q - 2.1.2 Freehold Land includes 8 hectare (Previous year 8 hectare) of land being used by Loktak Downstream Hydroelectric Corporation Limited (LDHCL) (A subsidiary of NHPC Limited) for a consideration of ₹ 100 per annum as rent, for which a lease agreement has been entered between NHPC Limited and LDHCL - 2.1.3 Land Leasehold includes 2.72 hectare (Previous year 2.72 hectare) taken from Sashastra Seema Bal (SSB) for Subansiri Upper Project on lease for a period of 99 years at notional value of ₹ 1/-.
-Out of this area 1.06 hectare (Previous year 1.06 hectare) has been handed over to ITBP. - 2.1.4 Underground works amounting to ₹ 6302.08 crore (Previous Year ₹ 6299.38 crore), created on Land Right to use, are included under the relevant heads of Property, Plant and Equipment. - 2.1.5 Adjustments to Gross Block include adjustment for Foreign Exchange Rate Variation, depreciation charged and capitalized during construction of a project. - 2.1.6 Pending approval of revised cost estimates (RCE) of Sewa-II, Chamera-III, Teesta Low Dam-III, Uri-II, Parbati-III & Teesta Low Dam-IV Power Stations, capital expenditure actually incurred on these power stations has been considered for capitalisation. - 2.1.7 Refer Note no. 34(11) for information of non-current assets equitably mortgaged/hypothecated with banks as security for related borrowings
+- Freehold land amounting to 7 6.51 crore (Previous year 7 6.51 crore) covering an area of 1485.19 hectare (Previous year 1485.19 hectare) has been ecorded in revenue records in favour of the Government of India through the Government of Jammu & Kashmir, in possession of Salal Power Station Station of NHPC Limited).
+Title deeds in respect of freehold land of the Power Station amounting to ₹0.01 crore (Previous year ₹0.01 crore) covering an area of 4.76 hectare (Previous year 4.76 hectare) is however, yet to be executed/ passed. a Power a) 2.1.1 - 153.55 hectare) and lease deeds in respect of leasehold land amounting to ₹ 306.08 crore (Previous year ₹ 310.04 crore ) covering an area of 870.87 Title deeds/title in respect of freehold land amounting to ₹ 0.52 crore (Previous year ₹ 9.95 crore ) covering an area of 125.03 hectare (Previous year hectare (Previous year 627.25 hectare) are yet to be executed/passed. q - 2.1.2 Freehold Land includes 8 hectare (Previous year 8 hectare) of land being used by Loktak Downstream Hydroelectric Corporation Limited (LDHCL) (A subsidiary of NHPC Limited) for a consideration of ₹ 100 per annum as rent, for which a lease agreement has been entered between NHPC Limited and LDHCL - 2.1.3 Land Leasehold includes 2.72 hectare (Previous year 2.72 hectare) taken from Sashastra Seema Bal (SSB) for Subansiri Upper Project on lease for a period of 99 years at notional value of ₹ 1/-.
+Out of this area 1.06 hectare (Previous year 1.06 hectare) has been handed over to ITBP. - 2.1.4 Underground works amounting to 🕈 6302.08 crore (Previous Year रू 6299.38 crore ), created on Land Right to use, are included under the relevant heads of Property, Plant and Equipment. - 2.1.5 Adjustments to Gross Block include adjustment for Foreign Exchange Rate Variation, depreciation charged and capitalized during construction of a project. - 2.1.6 Pending approval of revised cost estimates (RCE) of Sewa-II, Chamera-III, Teesta Low Dam-III, Uri-II, Parbati-III & Teesta Low Dam-IV Power Stations, capital expenditure actually incurred on these power stations has been considered for capitalisation. - 2.1.7 Refer Note no. 34(11) for information of non-current assets equitably mortgaged/hypothecated with banks as security for related borrowings. - 2.1.8 Foreign Exchange Rate Variation included in Adjustments to assets are as follows: -